Subspace-Configurable Networks: Introduction

-We provide empirical evidence for our hypothesis by studying a wide range of real-world transformations: from reversible transformations such as 2D rotation and translation to complex irreversible transformations like 3D rotation-and-projection.
-We cover computer vision and audio signal processing domains and dedicated network architectures.
-To uncover configuration subspaces for a set of input transformations, this paper introduces \emph{subspace-configurable networks (SCNs)} to learn optimal inference models for each specific transformation in the set (\Figref{fig:firstfigure} left).
+We evaluate our SCN models by studying 2D translation, scaling, translation, and complex irreversible transformations like 3D rotation-and-projection.
+In the appendix, we also evaluate a wide range of real-world transformations covering both computer vision and audio signal processing domains, along with dedicated network architectures.
+To uncover configuration subspaces for a set of input transformations, SCNs leverage a hypernet-inspired architecture~\citep{ha2016hypernet} to learn optimal inference models for each specific transformation in the set (\Figref{fig:firstfigure} left).
 To offer additional insights, we visualize the relation between the input transformation parameters and the configuration vector in the configuration subspace for a number of transformations (an example of the configuration subspace for 2D rotation is shown in \Figref{fig:firstfigure} middle).
 Interestingly, the configuration parameter vectors form well-structured geometric objects, highlighting the underlying structure of the optimal parameter subspaces.
-If the network capacity is fixed, SCNs can quickly beat training with data augmentation (One4All) and match or outperform solutions trained for input transformation parameters optimized for each input transformation separately (One4One), see \Figref{fig:firstfigure} right.
-SCNs thus offer a practical methodology for model reconfiguration on resource-constrained devices as an efficient alternative to resource-hungry backpropagation.
-Furthermore, we offer a novel measure of complexity of input transformations by counting the minimum number of dimensions of the configuration subspace to span the optimal model parameters.
+If the inference network capacity is fixed, usually due to severe resource constraints of edge devices, SCNs can quickly beat training with data augmentation (One4All) and match or outperform solutions trained for input transformation parameters optimized for each input transformation separately (One4One), see \Figref{fig:firstfigure} right.
 The contributions of this paper are summarized as follows:

-\begin{itemize} \item We formulate the \emph{configuration subspace hypothesis}, which provides novel insights into the relation between transformations of input data, and the corresponding optimized network weights.
-We provide theoretical results which connect our hypothesis to the recent results on linear mode connectivity of deep networks (\Secref{sec:hypothesis}). \item We design \emph{subspace-configurable networks (SCNs)} to learn the configuration subspace and generate optimal networks for specific transformations.
-SCNs are used to empirically validate the hypothesis and are of practical value on low-resource platforms (\Secref{sec:hypothesis}). \item Leveraging SCNs, we empirically validate the configuration subspace hypothesis on ten real-world transformations, using five deep model backbones and five benchmark datasets from computer vision and audio signal processing domains (\Secref{sec:eval}). \end{itemize}